lbdyck/prompters/README.md

 ## mantastic

-This tool will prompt for a string (i.e. `ssh`) and will display a selection list of all man pages with the string in the page description.
+This tool will prompt for a string (i.e. `git`) and will display a selection list of all man pages with the string in the page description.

 It may be invoked one of two ways: